iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> Needs more information on how to use it had difficulties knowing and learning on how it is posed to be used on it.<br> :date: __2021-06-16 16:58:55__

+> Was tested positive for COVID 19.
+Was never give a 6 digit code to put in the app.<br> :date: __2021-06-14 19:57:29__

+> What does England have to do with this app?
+Commonwealth means England's property.
+This would be more effective if the federal government made the application.
+Security risk<br> :date: __2021-06-11 19:10:45__

 > This app is worthless.
 They dont use actual hospital or govt med records to create the database.
 My neighbor had covid, went to the hospital, it never alerted.
 So what's the point?
 Less than 1M people used it.
 Philly 7M people, PA over 20M.
 It's worthless.
 I can get the same alerts from Philly's OEM text service.
 Even Citizen app.
 This has no reliable functionality other than giving current Covid numbers.
 It can't warn you effectively.<br> :date: __2021-06-07 14:12:29__